Home Up Feedback Contents Search

 We have point and shoot as well as Digital Single Lens Reflex (DSRL) cameras.
 We have three types of camera conversions.
 Depending on the camera model, different conversions are options.

 bulletUV+IR+Visible: The stock camera IR Cut Filter (ICF) and Anti Aliasing (AA) filter assembly, if applicable, is removed.
 A new clear optical window made from Schott WG280 is installed with the same refractive index.
 This special optical window is required else Auto Focus (AF) would not work.
-The camera will see from about 340nm to 1200nm which is the limit of the silicone used in the image sensors.
+The camera will see from about 340nm to 1200nm which is the limit of the silicon used in the image sensors.
 We typically call the UV+IR+Visible coversions IR+Visible because the UV range is fairly narrow (350nm to 400nm) in comparison to the visible (400nm to 700nm) and IR range (700nm to 1200nm).
 New cameras that have Live View and Live View with AF are interesting because it means you can focus manually using the LCD screen whien using a filter that blocks visible light such as our UV pass or IR pass filters.
 Cameras like the Canon 450D that have Live View with a special AF mode using the image sensor can also AF when using a visible light blocking filter.

 bulletIR-Only: The camera is restricted to only seeing IR.
 A 715nm or 830nm IR filter replaces the stock ICF and AA filter assembly.
 Typically, IR-Only is used by a DLSR user who wants to be able to see through their lens normally yet have the camera take an IR picture.
 AF and Auto Exposure (AE) are compensated so that the DLSR user can shoot like normal.
 We can make some point and shoot cameras into IR-Only.
 With an IR-Only camera, you also have the option of using a more restrictive IR filter to get a more dramatic IR effect.
 However, when using an external IR filter on a DLSR, you will not be able to see through the camera and AF and AE won't work.